4rji/binarios-go/nmap/README.md

 The project has been refactored into a modular structure for better maintainability:

-- `nmap-half.go`: Main application entry point for the "half" UI scanner
+- `nmapx.go`: Main application entry point for the "half" UI scanner
 - `nmap-full.go`: Main application entry point for the "full" UI scanner
 - `utils.go`: Basic utility functions like command execution
 - `ui.go`: UI setup and application state definitions